User0856/User0856/README.md

 I build APIs and developer tools for AI agents and automation.

-Currently developing [SnapRender](https://snap-render.com) - a screenshot API that lets developers and AI agents capture any web page programmatically.
+Founder of [SnapRender](https://snap-render.com) - a screenshot API that lets developers and AI agents capture any web page programmatically.
 Used in agent frameworks, browser automation, monitoring pipelines, and link preview generators.

 ### SnapRender